 Maybe it might stop a droplet.

-You're not gonna not gonna work.
+You're not going to not work.

-Now in the United States, people should not be walking around with masks.
+Now, in the United States, people should not be walking around with masks.

-You're sure of it, because people are listening really closely to this.
+You're sure of it because people are listening really closely to this.

 Right now, people should not be walking.